shoaibkhanz/agentic-ai-engineering-course/lessons/03_chaining_routing/article_guideline.md

   "task": "Product Return",
   "product_name": "SuperWidget 5000",
-  "reason_for_return": "not compatible with my system", "rma_number": "RMA-63742",
+  "reason_for_return": "not compatible with my system", "rma_number": "RMA-35638",
   "shipping_instructions": "Please pack the 'SuperWidget 5000' securely in its original packaging if possible.
 Include all accessories and manuals.
-Write the RMA number (RMA-63742) clearly on the outside of the package.
+Write the RMA number (RMA-35638) clearly on the outside of the package.
 Ship to: Returns Department, 123 Automation Lane, Tech City, TC 98765."
 }
 ----------------------
 --- Worker Result 3 ---
 {
   "task": "Status Update",
   "order_id": "A-12345",
-  "current_status": "Delayed",
+  "current_status": "Shipped",
-  "carrier": "Standard Post",
+  "carrier": "SuperFast Shipping",
-  "tracking_number": "SP40802",
+  "tracking_number": "SF182305",
-  "expected_delivery": "Expected in 2-3 additional days"
+  "expected_delivery": "Tomorrow"
 }
 ----------------------

 Synthesizing final response...

 --- Final Synthesized Response ---
-Hi there,
+Dear Customer,

-Thank you for reaching out to us.
-I wanted to provide you with an update regarding your recent queries.
+We're writing to provide you with a consolidated update regarding your recent inquiries.
+We aim to keep you well-informed every step of the way!

+Here's the latest information:

+**Regarding Your Billing Inquiry (Invoice INV-7890):**
-Concerning your billing inquiry about Invoice Number INV-7890, we understand that the amount appeared higher than expected.
-To address this, we have opened an investigation under Case ID INV_CASE_1468.
-Our team is actively looking into this and will get back to you within the next 2 business days with a resolution.
+We understand your concern that the amount on invoice INV-7890 seemed higher than you expected.
+Please rest assured that we're looking into this for you.
+We've opened an investigation (Case ID: INV_CASE_8006) to thoroughly review your billing.
+Our team will get back to you with an update within 2 business days.

-Regarding your order status for Order ID A-12345, please note that the shipment with Standard Post is currently delayed.
-The tracking number SP40802 indicates that delivery is now expected within the next 2 to 3 days.
-We appreciate your patience as we work to get your order to you as promptly as possible.
+**Regarding Your Order Status Update (Order A-12345):**
+Great news!
+Your order A-12345 has officially shipped.
+*   **Current Status:** Shipped
+*   **Carrier:** SuperFast Shipping
+*   **Tracking Number:** SF182305
+*   **Delivery Estimate:** You can expect your delivery as early as tomorrow!

-If you have any further questions or need assistance, please don’t hesitate to reach out.
+We hope this information is helpful.
+Please don't hesitate to reach out if you have any further questions or need additional assistance.

 Best regards,

-[Your Name]
-Customer Support Team
+Your Support Team
 ---------------------------------
 ```
 </notebook-code>